Opinion | Don’t forget about inflation

 The Fed’s new inflation policy bears a striking resemblance to the flawed approach of the past.
 The Fed would tolerate breaking the 2 percent inflation barrier to the extent that actual inflation had been below the 2 percent target for some specified period.
 But would the Fed then automatically raise interest rates to quell inflation?
 How would periods of undesirably low inflation be calculated?
 Would the Fed wait too long before raising rates and, thereby, worsen inflation?

 Even before the coronavirus pandemic, Powell had been eager to promote a tight labor market that would provide jobs for many low-skilled and low-paid workers, who traditionally have struggled to find employment.
-That goal was (and is) commendable, but for the time being it’s unrealistic.
+That goal was (and is) commendable, but for the time being, it’s unrealistic.

 We ought to remember that high inflation, when it raged in the 1970s and 1980s, was enormously unpopular.
 People didn’t know whether wages and salaries would keep up or fall behind rising prices.
 High inflation made planning for retirement harder for the same reason.
 In general, the future seemed more unpredictable and precarious.
 Sadly, the Fed has made many errors in forecasting inflation and interest rates.